aeriestyle/streamlit-dashboard-template/README.md

 ### 📖 Pages:

-1. `Dataset` - Brief description of the Iris Flower dataset used in this dashboard.
+1. `Dataset` - A brief description of the Phone Search Dataset used in this dashboard.
-2. `EDA` - Exploratory Data Analysis of the Amazon Phone Prices, Ratings & Sales dataset.
-Highlighting the distribution of Iris species and the relationship between the features.
-Includes graphs such as Pie Chart, Scatter Plots, and Pairwise Scatter Plot Matrix.
+2. `EDA` - Exploratory Data Analysis of the Phone Search Dataset.
+Highlighting the distribution of features like product price, star rating, and reviews.
+Includes visualizations such as histograms, scatter plots, pairwise scatter plot matrix.

-   Histogram, Scatter Plot, Pairwise Scatter Plot, and Confusion Matrix. bar plot
-4. `Data Cleaning / Pre-processing` - Data cleaning and pre-processing steps such as encoding the species column and splitting the dataset into training and testing sets.
+4. `Data Cleaning / Pre-processing` - Data cleaning and pre-processing steps including encoding categorical variables, handling missing values, and splitting the dataset into training and testing sets for classification and regression tasks.
-5. `Machine Learning` - Training two supervised classification models: Logistic Regression and Random Forest Regressor.
-Includes model evaluation, feature importance, and tree plot.
+5. `Machine Learning` - Training two supervised models: Logistic Regression for classification of "Amazon Choice" products and Random Forest Regressor for sales volume prediction.
+Includes model evaluation, feature importance analysis, and tree plot for Random Forest.
-6. `Prediction` - Prediction page where users can input values to predict the Iris species using the trained models.
+6. `Prediction` - A page where users can input values to predict whether a product is "Amazon Choice" or estimate the sales volume using the trained models.
 7. `Conclusion` - Summary of the insights and observations from the EDA and model training.

 ### 💡 Findings / Insights